lucasw9999/BLM-recorder/README.md

 ## Quick Start

-1. Mount your iPhone on the BLP using the 3D printed holder
+1. Mount your iPhone on the BLP
 2. Launch the app
 3. Take a shot - data appears automatically